202C-Pilot/202C-Master-Course/forums-class-discussions.md

 ## Class Discussion 3.
 Reading: Analyzing Your Audience and Purpose

+Before beginning to write, writers should analyze their audience and purpose.
+Who are you writing for?
+What do they need to know?
+Why should they care?
+And what are you hoping to achieve by writing for them?
+If you don't have answers to these kinds of questions, then how can you know how best to compose, design, and deliver your message?
+This class discussion asks you to focus on the importance of audience and purpose in the writing process.

 Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
 Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

 Prompts for Discussion

+* What makes analyzing your audience and purpose so important to technical writers?
+* How might inattentiveness to audience and purpose affect different writing genres and situations? (e.g. resumes, instructions, reports, etc.) What might the consequences be?
+* How might analyzing your audience and purpose contribute to more successful communications?

 ## Class Discussion 4.
 Reading: Researching Your Subject

 * Discussion of sample IRGs.

 Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
 Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

 Prompts for Discussion

+* What seem to be the strengths of each sample document?
+What makes them effective?
+* What seem to be the weaknesses of each sample document?
+What makes them ineffective?
+* Which of the samples do you think is the most effective?
+Why?
+* Which of the samples do you think is the least effective?
+Why?
+* What might you do in your own work to insure that your project is as effective as possible?
+What ideas or strategies might you adopt from these samples?
+What might you avoid?

 ## Class Discussion 5.
 Reading: Understanding the Writing Process